 Supercop of Aryavrat is a mythological adventurous novel, written by Mithilesh Kumar.
-So far there have been many novels written by a host of authors like Amish Tripathi, Devdutta Pattanaik, and Chitra Banerjee and so on.
-Those all novels did good performance by fictionalizing the stories of gods that we Indians normally worship, and they distantly or closely remained connected to the epic sagas such as Ramayana and Mahabharata.
+So far, there have been many mythological novels written by a host of authors like Amish Tripathi, Devdutta Pattanaik, and Chitra Banerjee, and so on.
+Those all novels did good by fictionalizing the stories of gods that we Indians normally worship, and they distantly or closely remained connected to the epic sagas such as Ramayana and Mahabharata.
 Being fictionalized in different angles, made the stories look zesty and interesting reads.
 And if we talk now, it is becoming a fad among all sorts of writers to write a novel playing around the Indian mythology.
 One strong reason is that its periphery is immensely vast.

 Today we have this amazing novel 'Supercop of Aryavrat' by the author Mithilesh Kumar.
 This novel is based in and around the life events of Krishna.
 The best thing about this novel is that it is fragmented and tried covering all major and not-so-known events about Krishna.

 So, first understand that in the ancient times Aryavrat was a vast region, something like today's Indian subcontinent.
 There were many kingdoms in it, then.
 Krishna was based in Dwarka.
 Thus, he was also known as Dwarkadheesh.

 The novel kicks off with Krishna brooding under a tree and recollecting his actions that he did for his people, and also repenting on being used by Yudhishthira.
 And, soon the novel steers towards the main landscape of the story.
 This novel is a coming of age.
 The author takes us to the time before the birth of Krishna – what made Kansa go after Krishna, and how the former died eventually.
 Well, that part is known to many and even have been shown at various TV shows.